AngelitoJ/Hydra-DHCP/README.md

 Hydra-DHCP
 ==========

-Hydra, a high performance and resilent Erlang DHCP server is a research project towards a distributed and scalable DHCP service in Erlang/OTP for next generations IPAM scenarios.
+Hydra, a high performance and resilient DHCP server is a research project towards a distributed and scalable DHCP service in Erlang/OTP for next generations IPAM scenarios.

 This is the source code of an Erlang/OTP application designed to function as a DHCP (Dynamic Host Configuration Protocol)